KenzoBuchy/url-shortener/README.md

 - Automatically restarts the service when changes are detected

 The API will be available at `http://localhost:3000` by default.

-## Development Notes
-- Any changes to your Lambda functions will trigger automatic reload
-- Check the console for endpoint URLs and port information
-- Use `Ctrl+C` to stop the local server

 ## Routes API